dellsystem/dellsystem.github.io/_posts/2016-11-18-predicting-elections.md

 Last week, a few days after the United States presidential election, [Data Driven Journalism] featured a great piece about the pitfalls of relying on opinion polls to predict elections: ["Will data driven election reporting ever be the same?"][ddj]
-I myself fell into the trap of trusting the polls that predicted a landslide Clinton win, so in the aftermath of the unexpected election results, I started thinking about alternatives to traditional polls for predicting election results.
+I myself had fallen into the trap of trusting the polls that predicted a landslide Clinton win, so in the aftermath of the unexpected election results, I started thinking about alternatives to traditional polls for predicting election results.
 Endorsements, perhaps.
 Maybe if you looked at